You have a loved one with a disability

 You've devoted your time and energy to ensuring that your loved one with a disability has a good quality of life and receives the type of care they deserve.
 Help make sure they'll continue to be cared for after you're gone.
 You can set up a special needs trust to leave money or property without jeopardizing critical benefits.
 Make sure to appoint a trustee who will look out for this person's best interests.

-If you're divorced and have young children, there are benefits of having a trust fund now and later.
-This helps make sure your ex has the money he or she needs to take care of your children until they are grown, including any educational expenses you had planned to pay.
-It can also help your kids get their inheritance once they’re adults.
-Also make sure you’re up-to-date: If you created a trust before your divorce or have other assets with their own beneficiary designations, like a retirement plan at work, update your beneficiaries to match your current wishes.
+If you have children, there are benefits of having a trust fund now and later.
+This helps make sure there is money for your children to be taken care of until they are grown, including any educational expenses you had planned to pay.
+It can also help your kids get their inheritance once they're adults.
+Also make sure you're up-to-date: If you created a trust before you had children or have other assets with their own beneficiary designations, like a retirement plan at work, update your beneficiaries to match your current wishes.

 You have a loved one with an addiction or mental illness